simonschiller/prefiller/README.md

 ## Motivation

 With version 2.2, the Room persistence library added [support for pre-populated databases](https://medium.com/androiddevelopers/packing-the-room-pre-populate-your-database-with-this-one-method-333ae190e680).
-This works by including a pre-filled database in the assets directory.
-Generating this database can be tedious and error-prone and has to be repeated whenever the underlying schema changes.
+This works by including a pre-filled database in the Android app assets.
+Generating this database can be tedious and error-prone and has to be repeated whenever the underlying schema or data changes.

 Prefiller offers a convenient way to generate pre-filled databases at compile time.
-You simply provide a script file that populates your database, Prefiller takes care of the rest.
+You simply provide a script file which populates your database, Prefiller takes care of the rest.
 It will generate a database matching the latest schema, execute your script on this database and include the database in the assets.
 This way, changing the schema or adding additional pre-filled data is much easier.
 Additionally, the changes to the pre-filled database are now present in script form, making changes easier to review in pull requests.

 ## Usage